osx86-ijb/Lenovo-ThinkCentre-m93p-Tiny-macOS-Monterey/README.md

 # Lenovo ThinkCentre M93P Tiny - OpenCore 0.7.0 - Monterey Bootable

-This is the OpenCore 0.7.0 EFI files needed to boot the new beta of macOS, macOS 12.0 Monterey.
+This is the OpenCore 0.7.0 EFI files needed to boot the new beta of macOS, macOS 12.0 Monterey on the Lenovo ThinkCentre m93p Tiny.

 ## !!
 ATTENTION !!
 _**Whilst this is a booting and "mostly" working EFI for this machine, there are a few things are not working and still need to be fixed.**_